our prayer page

 Sal Manzo, a young man with cancer, who will shortly be having a liver Transplant

-Jean Dryden, Jackie Fuller, Sue Freeman, Mick Goodsell, Brian and Dot Goulder, Gill Hurle, and Derek Wells, Ray Ellis, Margaret Eales, Graham Lee, and Anne Stevenson.
+Jean Dryden, Jackie Fuller, Sue Freeman, Mick Goodsell, Brian and Dot Goulder, Gill and Paul Hurle, and Derek Wells, Ray Ellis, Margaret Eales, Graham Lee, and Anne Stevenson.

 And please remember in your prayers those that love and care for these, and so suffer with them.